Jutta Hipp: Cessation of musical activity (1958)

-"Hipp was a rather shy individual who suffered from severe stage fright throughout her career and drowned her fears with excessive alcohol and life-long chain smoking."
-She may have regarded playing the piano as a way of making money in difficult post-war circumstances rather than as an artistic vocation.
+Return to graphic arts and employment as a seamstress (1958–2003)

 As it became more difficult to earn enough money as a jazz musician, Hipp may have decided to take a more stable job.
 She worked in a clothing factory, continued to play on weekends, but started working for Wallachs clothing company in 1960, where she stayed for 35 years.
 Some reports stated that she was a seamstress, but a later account indicates that she "prepare[d] frayed or torn men's pants for alterations".
 Feather may have desired a romantic involvement with Hipp and been rejected, but this is unlikely to have been the reason for the rapid decline of her musical career.
+After abandoning music, Jutta Hipp returned to drawing, photography, and painting and settled in the borough of Queens, working for 35 years as a seamstress at Wallach's Clothiers, until the company dissolved in 1995 and she retired at the age of 70.

 Hipp also returned to her first interest of painting.
 In 1995, the "German magazine Jazz Podium reproduced her painted caricatures of some jazz musicians; Hipp commented that, "With painting, they look at the work, not you".

+In his 2012 book Jutta Hipp.
+Ihr Leben & Wirken.
+Malerin – Pianistin – Poetin.
+Eine Dokumentation, Gerhard Evertz documents 65 watercolors in the chapter "Paintings", consisting of landscapes, village and city scenes, and figures; however, only one, entitled "The Pianist", is directly related to music.

+Another chapter of the book documents Hipp's activities as a photographer: "There are views from the window of her apartment, friends in a restaurant, musicians at outdoor concerts, the house of Charlie Parker, the grave of Louis Armstrong, but also landscapes that appear to be motifs for her watercolors."

+Hipp also drew portraits of major jazz musicians, including Lester Young, Horace Silver, Art Taylor, Barry Harris, Gerry Mulligan, Nica de Koenigswarter, Thelonious Monk, Ella Fitzgerald, Dizzy Gillespie, Zoot Sims, Lionel Hampton, Lee Konitz, Attila Zoller (her former fiancé), and Hans Koller.

+Her caricatures of jazz musicians were published in 1995 in the German magazine Jazz Podium and were reproduced in the book by Gerhard Evertz.

+Hipp never returned to Germany and, in 1999, the artist became a naturalized United States citizen.

 Hipp cut herself off from the music industry.
 She suffered from depression and struggled to maintain relationships.
 Around 1986, she restarted giving interviews.
 Until 2000, Blue Note did not know where to send her royalty checks.
 When they eventually found her, they gave her a check for $40,000; the Blue Note representative said she was happy to talk about her art but refused to discuss music.
-Lee Konitz was one of a few musicians who kept in touch with her until her death in Queens.
-Hipp died of pancreatic cancer on April 7, 2003, in her apartment in Sunnyside, Queens.
-She never married, but was once engaged to Attila Zoller.
-The New York Times obituary stated that "Hipp has no known survivors", although her son was still alive and living in Germany in 2013.
+Lee Konitz was one of a few musicians who kept in touch with her until her death.